 Despite their accessibility, smaller models inherently suffer from limited language understanding and reasoning capabilities compared to frontier LLMs \cite{chen2024benchmarking, mallen2022not}.
 This performance gap motivates the use of Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval}, which supplements an LLM with a retriever to provide external, context-specific information.
 RAG offers a practical and modular solution for grounding LLM outputs in proprietary knowledge bases without requiring massive model sizes.

-However, simply applying off-the-shelf RAG pipelines to new domains often yields suboptimal results \cite{barnett2024seven}.
-This is because general-purpose RAG systems are not tailored to domain-specific data distributions or terminology.
-RAG adaptation, therefore, becomes essential.
-We define RAG adaptation as the process of refining and optimizing individual components of the RAG pipeline, including the LLM, retriever, or embedding model, to better align with domain-specific requirements and improve end-to-end performance \cite{siriwardhana2023improving, liu-etal-2025-unraveling}.
+However, simply applying off-the-shelf RAG pipelines to new domains often leads to suboptimal performance \cite{barnett2024seven}, as general-purpose retrievers and generators are not aligned with domain-specific terminology or data distributions.
+This makes RAG adaptation essential.
+We define RAG adaptation as the process of refining individual components of the RAG pipeline—such as the retriever, embedding model, and LLM—to better match the target domain and improve end-to-end performance \cite{siriwardhana2023improving, liu-etal-2025-unraveling}.
 In practice, such adaptation is typically achieved through additional domain-specific supervision, for example by fine-tuning embedding models with contrastive objectives or LLMs with question–answer data.
 Crucially, this supervision can be derived from a small, representative, and potentially desensitized subset of source documents used to generate training data, enabling the use of powerful proprietary models for adaptation without requiring full corpus exposure.

 Recent work has explored adapting RAG systems by targeting individual components with specialized training strategies.
-For example, RAFT \cite{RAG-LLM:RAFT} introduce distractor-aware fine-tuning to improve the robustness of LLMs in noisy RAG contexts.
-Meanwhile, inference-time techniques like Self-RAG and Open-RAG \cite{RAG-InferTime:SelfRAG, RAG-InferTime:OpenRAG} aim to teach LLMs when and how to invoke retrieval during generation.
+For example, RAFT \cite{RAG-LLM:RAFT} introduces distractor-aware fine-tuning to improve the robustness of LLMs under noisy retrieval, while inference-time methods such as Self-RAG \cite{RAG-InferTime:SelfRAG} and Open-RAG \cite{RAG-InferTime:OpenRAG} focus on teaching LLMs when and how to invoke retrieval during generation.
 Other efforts similarly concentrate on improving either the retriever or the generator in isolation through tailored objectives and training pipelines.

-While these approaches provide valuable insights, they are often narrow in scope, each targeting only one component of the RAG pipeline.
-However, RAG is a multi-stage architecture, and optimizing a single module (e.g., just the retriever or just the LLM) is insufficient for robust, end-to-end performance.
-Many existing methods lack the flexibility to support multiple adaptation strategies and often rely on fixed, tightly coupled training procedures that assume the availability of high-quality, domain-specific data for individual components which limits their generalizability across domains and architectures.
+While effective within their respective scopes, these approaches are inherently component-centric: each targets a single module of the RAG pipeline and is tightly coupled to a specific training or inference paradigm and typically assume the availability of specific training data which limits their generalizability across domains and architectures.